 Agents have lots of data at their disposal to help buyers and sellers understand what’s going on in their local market.
-We study the data every month when it comes out.
-It helps tremendously when we’re trying to understand the local market trends to help our clients.
+We study the data every month when it comes out (and some of us write a synopsis of what it means:) It helps tremendously when we’re trying to understand the local market trends to help our clients.

 All of these statistics together show a picture of the market that helps a seller determine a listing price and strategy.
 They can give the best advice to a buyer on an offer price to get the home of their dreams.

 All real estate is local.
-Whatever the headlines say about real estate nationally or in any other place, the stats that really matter are right here in Frederick County.
-Like many things, real estate is about supply and demand.
+Whatever the headlines say about real estate nationally or in any other place, the statistics that really matter are right here in central Maryland.
+Real estate is about supply and demand.
 The days on market statistics shed a lot of light on the local supply and demand.